moleculerjs/site/source/docs/0.15/events.md

 ```

 ## `$transporter.error`
 The broker emits this event when an error occurs in the [transporter](networking.html#Transporters) module.
+This signals a network error.
 **Event payload**
 ```js
 {